-Charmer is what they had named the love they shared.
+Charmer is what we nick named the love that we shared.
 Murrello failed to understand that one must concentrate on watering a tree for it to grow.

 I had loved Murrello in all ways that I have never loved before.
 We were really happy together.

-Abiki actually felt loved because she didn't know that Murrello also introduced other ladies, as his girlfriends, to other persons who didn't really know her.
+I actually felt loved because I didn't know that Murrello also introduced other ladies, as his girlfriends, to other persons who didn't really know me.

-He started displaying some 'I don't care attitude' towards her, she had said nothing but reciprocated his actions too.
+He started displaying some 'I don't care attitude' towards me, I said nothing but reciprocated his actions as well.

-She was hurting and he had not even noticed because he was busy with other ladies, that will never love him like she does.
+I was hurting and he had not even noticed because he was busy with other ladies, ladies that will never love him like I did.

 It will take him time to realize this but one day, he'll come to understand.

-She stared at his face.
-All that she could find was a man she had never really known, a man she had wanted to love till the end of time.
+I stared at his face.
+All that I could find was a man I had never really known, a man I had wanted to love till the end of time.

-A man that she wanted to spend the rest of her life with, but with tears in her eyes, she finally found her voice.
+A man that I wanted to spend the rest of my life with, but with tears in my eyes, I finally found my voice.

 "I am sorry Murrello but charmer is dead."